-F. Revocation or deprivation of degrees that have already been awarded
+G. Revocation or deprivation of degrees that have already been awarded

-From time-to-time it may become apparent, after a research degree by thesis has been conferred, that the thesis is plagiarised to a greater or lesser degree.
+From time to time it may become apparent, after a research degree by thesis has been conferred, that the thesis is plagiarised to a greater or lesser degree.
 In such situations, it may be necessary to consider revoking the degree.
 This is a drastic and unusual step, requiring careful consideration and clear procedures.

 In a situation where an allegation of plagiarism is made against a thesis after the degree has been conferred, this allegation must be put before a special meeting of the Higher Degrees Committee of the relevant Faculty by the relevant Dean.
-If, after considering the matter, the Higher Degrees Committee feels that there is a prima facie case of plagiarism, the matter must be referred to the Chair of the Senate Standing

-Committee on Plagiarism.
+If, after considering the matter, the Higher Degrees Committee feels that there is a prima facie case of plagiarism, the matter must be referred to the Chair of the Senate Standing Committee on Plagiarism.
+The Chair of the Senate Standing Committee on Plagiarism.
 The Chair of the Senate Standing Committee on Plagiarism must convene a Plagiarism Tribunal that is specifically constituted and empowered to conduct a hearing into the matter.